kiedanski/vertex-mlops/README.md

 Following this guide
 https://github.com/google-github-actions/auth#direct-wif

-on the (Preferred) Direct Workload Identity Federation section>>Click here to show detailed instructions for configuring GitHub authentication to Google Cloud via a direct Workload Identity Federation.
+on the **(Preferred) Direct Workload Identity Federation section>>Click here to show detailed instructions for configuring GitHub authentication to Google Cloud via a direct Workload Identity Federation.**
 ( below the diagram )

 For the last line , in order to get the right sintaxis for member i used this documentation https://cloud.google.com/iam/docs/workload-identity-federation

+ 1.
 ```
 gcloud iam workload-identity-pools create "github" \
   --project="vertex-llm-finetune" \